theloniousgoerz/custom-tex/README.md

 The `Docs` folder contains sub-folders containing formatted templates that I use.

-The `CV` folder contains a blank template of my CV adapted from the excellent "Compact CV" template by Dario Taraborelli
+The `CV` folder contains a blank template of my CV adapted from the excellent "Compact CV" template by Dario Taraborelli.